Lease Violation Notices

 - That the tenant can either:

-- Perform the lease condition or correct the lease violation (if it can be performed or corrected) within three days after the notice is served in order to avoid the eviction, or
+- Perform the lease condition or correct the lease violation (if it can be performed or corrected) within five days after the notice is served in order to avoid the eviction, or

 - Leave the rental property within the five-day notice period.
 (NRS 40.2516.)